ncatlab/nlab-content/pages/0/9/0/1/21090/content.md

 ### States, channels, joints, marginals

-The Markov category structures can be interpreted in terms of probability, statistics, and information theory in these ways.
+The Markov category structures can be interpreted in terms of probability, statistics and information theory in these ways.

 First of all, a state on $X$